haskell/ghcup-hs/docs/dev.md

 12. Update the `data/metadata` submodule in ghcup-hs repo to master

+13. Do hackage release

-13. Post on reddit/discourse/etc. and collect rewards
+14. Post on reddit/discourse/etc. and collect rewards

 # Documentation